apache/incubator-streampark-website/blog/8-streampark-usercase-ziru.md

 ### **04 Centralized Job Configuration Example**

-One of the great conveniences of using StreamPark is centralized configuration management.
+One of the great conveniences of using Apache StreamPark is centralized configuration management.
 You can configure all settings in the conf file in the Flink directory bound to the platform.

 ```shell
 cd /flink-1.14.5/conf